 Turn it upside down in an egg carton to dry for a few days.

-Have your kid draw a heart on the outside.
+Have your kid draw a heart on the outside of the valentine holder for that personal touch.

 Then, cut the heart out with craft scissors and dab around the edges with some white acrylic paint.